HarveyYifanLi/Input_Handler_python/README.md

 the python module that defines all the functions to do the input format checking.

 noteFreq_Main.py :
-the main() program that can tell the user the exact frequency of a note (on the piano, e.g. B6) based entered by the user and the input format checker is handled by the module 'letterNumCheck_Func.py'.
+the main() program that can tell the user the exact frequency of a note (on the piano, e.g. B6) entered by the user and the input format checker is handled by the module 'letterNumCheck_Func.py'.